Yehonal/wademu-hw2-repack/README.md

 Installation:

-1) execute the setup and install client/HW2-Client.exe in your 1.12.1 wow directory
+1) execute the setup and install client/HW2-Client.exe in your 1.12.1 client directory
 2) extract the maps with "BatCreator"
 3) execute Wowemu.exe
 4) have a good game!